kml-coder/Light_weight_Adapter/README.md

 Run the code in 3.
 Test the trained Adapter

-It will show Quality Test Data, t-SNE visualizations, and paraphrase evaluation.
+It will show quantitative test for Top-k, t-SNE visualizations, and paraphrase evaluation.

 ## License